l-jacobi/hw-09/README.md

 El Jacobi: Problems 1 - 4, cities.hh, Makefile
 =========================

+rebecca may have had the objectively way harder part of the coding but i know how markdown works and can make this file look cool ooOOOooOOOo

 ## General additions to cities.hh

 `map_t` is used as a type which is a vector of coordinate pairs.
 This is for consistency across multiple usages of it in cities.hh and cities.cc